Judge sets deadline for rare Nevada plant-listing decision

 “This court finds no reason to grant additional time for FWS to make its admittedly overdue finding,” he said.
 “Defendants fail to persuasively argue that the 30-day deadline is impossible or infeasible.”

-The wildflower is found only on 10 acres (4 hectares) at Rhyolite Ridge where the Canadian mining company, Ioneer Ltd., wants to dig for lithium and boron on federal land about 220 miles (354 kilometers) southeast of Reno.
+The wildflower is found only on 10 acres (4 hectares) at Rhyolite Ridge where the Australian mining company, Ioneer Ltd., wants to dig for lithium and boron on federal land about 220 miles (354 kilometers) southeast of Reno.

 Ioneer Managing Director Bernard Rowe said the ruling “is not unexpected” and “in no way dictates an outcome of the FWS listing decision — it just requires them to propose a decision by a certain date.”